Community Development Block Grant

 Section 3 Opportunities

-See HUD's Section 3 Frequently Asked Questions(PDF, 78KB) for more information on Section 3 compliance.
+For more information, see HUD's Section 3 Frequently Asked Questions(PDF, 78KB) for more information on compliance.

-As part of the City's effort to promote employment and contracting to Section 3 businesses, we are providing the opportunity for contractors to become certified with the City as a Section 3 Business Concern.
+To promote employment and contracting to Section 3 businesses, contractors can become certified with the City as a Section 3 Business Concern.

 Neighborhood Services Department